beechwoodswimclubky/beechwoodswimclub/src/pages/membership.md

 ---
 ## Hello Members!

 We are excited for Opening Day this Saturday, May 29th.
-The pool looks amazing and are excited to see everyone enjoying it starting this weekend.
+The pool looks amazing and we are excited to see everyone enjoying it starting this weekend.

 We have a couple of items to bring to your attention prior to Opening Weekend.